Universal Sampling Lower Bounds for Quantum Error Mitigation

-Several recent advancements have opened promising pathways toward answering this question.
-Ref.~\cite{Takagi2021fundamental} introduced a general framework of quantum error mitigation and established lower bounds for the maximum estimator spread, i.e., the range of the worst-case error, imposed on all error mitigation in the class, which provides a \emph{sufficient} number of samples to ensure the target accuracy via Hoeffding inequality~\cite{Hoeffding1963probability}.
+Our work complements and extends several recent advancements in the field.
+Ref.~\cite{Takagi2021fundamental} introduced a general framework of quantum error mitigation and established lower bounds for the maximum estimator spread, i.e., the range of the outcomes of the estimator, imposed on all error mitigation in the class, which provides a \emph{sufficient} number of samples to ensure the target accuracy.
 Those bounds were then employed to show that the maximum spread grows exponentially with the circuit depth to mitigate local depolarizing noise.
 Ref.~\cite{Wang2021can} showed a related result where for the class of error-mitigation strategies that only involve linear postprocessing, in which the target expectation value can be represented by a linear combination of the actually observed quantities, either the maximum estimator spread or the sample number needs to grow exponentially with the circuit depth to mitigate local depolarizing noise.
-The severe obstacle induced by noise in showing a quantum advantage for variational quantum algorithms has also recently been studied~\cite{Wang2021noise-induced,Franca2021limitations,DePalma2022limitations}.
-These results suggest the possibility of evaluating the \emph{necessary} sampling cost fundamentally required for general error-mitigation protocols, which is directly linked to the ultimate feasibility of quantum error mitigation.
+The severe obstacle induced by noise in showing a quantum advantage for variational quantum algorithms has also recently been studied~\cite{Wang2021noise-induced,Franca2021limitations,DePalma2023limitations}.
+Our results lift the observations made in these works to rigorous bounds for the \emph{necessary} sampling cost required for general error mitigation, including the ones involving nonlinear postprocessing that constitute a large class of protocols~\cite{McClean2017hybrid,Bonet-Monroig2018low-cost,Endo2018practical,Mcclean2020decoding,Koczor2021exponential,Huggins2021virtual,Yoshioka2021generalized,Cai2021quantum,Cai2021multi-exponential,Mezher2022mitigating,Fontana2022spectral,Czarnik2021qubit-efficient,O'Brien2021error,Bultrini2021unifying,Nation2021scalable,Strikis2021learning-based,Xiong2022quantum}.